MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 var repository = runtime.CreateAggregateRepository();
 ```

-With a reference to the repository, aggregate instances can be resolved, used, and flushed back to the event source.
+With a reference to the repository, aggregate instances can be restored, used, and flushed back to the event source.

 ```C#
 var processId = Guid.NewGuid().ToString();